bluiska/eHealthApplication/eHealthApp/src/README_DANIEL.md

 # eHealth Prediction Layer (PL)

 The ehealth Prediction Layer is a python-based layer that enables a health professional to perform predictions based on the activity data that the patient submits.
 It uses the Flask web framework for developing and deploying a web application that hosts the prediction algorithm.
+The prediction algorithm is developed in Python.
+It utilizes the NAIVE BAYES CLASSIFIER ALGORITHM

 ## Prerequisites